Home

 SUM totals the net prices and the gross totals in the summary area.
 That gives you a quick before-and-after view of the full list.

 It is the final check that turns row calculations into something easier to review.
+If the gross total looks wrong, the user can trace back through the visible tax column and the shared rate.

 Learn more this functionSUM